KovtunOleg/PICryptor/Readme.markdown

     ![Alt text](https://monosnap.com/file/YdSNlYWpsFYbdoMBin6YCJO9VmnMjW.png)

-4. If you want to upload your unecrypted files to Amazon S3 as encrypted in one action in the terminal:
+4. If you want to upload an unencrypted file to the Amazon S3 encrypted bucket:

     ``` bash
     pi_s3cmd_put_enc.sh test.json s3://bucket E86A53E1E6B5E1321615FD9FB90A7CAA
+    ```

+5. If you want to download a decrypted file from the Amazon S3 encrypted bucket:

+    ``` bash
+    pi_s3cmd_get_dec.sh test.json s3://bucket E86A53E1E6B5E1321615FD9FB90A7CAA
+    ```

+6. If you want to list decrypted objects in the Amazon S3 encrypted bucket:

+    ``` bash
+    pi_s3cmd_ls_dec.sh s3://bucket E86A53E1E6B5E1321615FD9FB90A7CAA
     ```

 For more information see our PICryptor test app (please, don't forget to change `SkyS3SyncManager` configuration with yours).